Blood test – Adon Health Skip to content

 Platelets: 150,000 - 400,000 /µl

-Upward or downward deviations should always be evaluated in the overall context.
+Deviations upwards or downwards should always be evaluated in the overall context.

-How often should men have a blood test?
+How often should men get a blood count done?

-For healthy men, an annual check-up is recommended from the age of 35.
-In cases of symptoms, chronic stress , competitive sports, or planned therapy (e.g., testosterone replacement , dietary changes, weight loss), more frequent check-ups are advisable, approximately every six months.
+For healthy men, a yearly check-up from the age of 35 is recommended.
+In case of symptoms, chronic stress, performance-level sports, or planned therapy (e.g., testosterone replacement, dietary change, weight reduction), more frequent checks are advisable, such as every six months.

 Additional recommendations:

-• Before starting any iron or vitamin B12 supplementation
+• Before starting any supplementation with iron or vitamin B12

 • In case of unexplained fatigue or loss of libido

-• After periods of intensive training or diet programs
+• After periods of intense training or diet programs

-• In cases of family history (e.g., cardiovascular diseases, autoimmune disorders)
+• In case of family history (e.g., cardiovascular diseases, autoimmune disorders)

 What should men pay attention to?

-A blood test is a snapshot in time; regular monitoring is crucial.
-Only in this way can trends be identified that might indicate, for example, gradual inflammation, metabolic changes, or hormonal imbalances.
+The blood count is a snapshot, but regular follow-up checks are important.
+This is the only way to identify trends that may indicate, for example, creeping inflammation, metabolic changes, or hormonal imbalances.

-The patient should be fasting before the blood test.
+Before blood collection, the patient should be fasting.
 Ideally, the measurement should be taken in the morning, as hormonal fluctuations occur throughout the day.
-Anyone taking medication or supplements should discuss this with their doctor beforehand.
+Those taking medications or supplements should discuss this with their doctor beforehand.

-A blood test is an underestimated but enormously valuable tool in men's health.
-It provides early indications of possible diseases, allows for the monitoring of therapies, and gives information about physical resilience, immune status, and metabolic activity.
+The blood count is an underestimated but enormously valuable tool in men's health.
+It provides early indications of potential diseases, allows monitoring of therapies, and provides information about physical resilience, immune status, and metabolic activity.

-Men who regularly know their blood test results can make more conscious choices about their health, whether through diet, exercise, hormone therapy, or preventative medical treatment.
-Especially when combined with targeted hormone and metabolic analysis, blood tests form the basis for genuine health optimization.
+Men who regularly know their values can make more conscious decisions, whether through diet, sport, hormone therapy, or medical prevention.
+Especially in combination with targeted hormone and metabolic analysis, the blood count is the basis for genuine health optimization.

-Tip: Which values are particularly important for men and how do you interpret them correctly?
+Tip: Which values are particularly important for men and how to interpret them correctly?
 In our men's health podcast, Dr. Helena Orfanos-Boeckel provides well-founded answers and practical insights from laboratory medicine.
 Listen now.